WindWatts for Distributed Wind

 National Wind Resource Modeling

-The WindWatts team is developing a new national wind resource data set called the Wind Integration National Dataset Toolkit Long-Term Ensemble Dataset.
-The data set provides high-resolution (in terms of both time and space) land-based and offshore wind potential for the entire United States.
+The WindWatts team developed a national wind resource data set called the Wind Integration National Dataset Toolkit Long-Term Ensemble Dataset.
+The dataset provides high-resolution (in terms of both time and space) wind potential for the entire United States.

 Wind Models With Obstacles

-The WindWatts team is developing fast-running obstacle models built from modern artificial intelligence and complex flow modeling.
+The WindWatts team developed fast-running obstacle models built from modern artificial intelligence and complex flow modeling.

 Data and Computational Tools